 Background, Jurisdiction & Reputation

 IPVanish has indeed had a troublesome past, which can be highly problematic when it comes to VPNs.
-Still, it’s under an all-new management team now.
-Our Score: 7/10.
+And on top of that, it comes from the USA, which isn’t ideal.
+Our Score: 6/10.

-VPN providers deal with plenty of sensitive information supplied by their customers.
-This is where data retention laws come into play.
-You want to be 100% sure that your VPN doesn’t exploit your private data at any moment.
+VPN services deal with plenty of sensitive information supplied by their customers.
+With that said, you want to be sure that your VPN doesn’t exploit your private data at any moment.

 This is why we are going to investigate two aspects of IPVanish.
 First, let’s learn about its jurisdiction (and data retention laws that apply), and we’ll also investigate its past data leaks.